The Grand Canyon One-Percenter’s Club: Exploring Below the Rim

-Is 2017 the year you join the ranks of the one-percenters – the one percent of the annual five million visitors to the Grand Canyon that explore below the rim?
+Is this the year you join the ranks of the one-percenters – the one percent of the annual 4.53 million visitors to the Grand Canyon that explore below the rim?
 The first thing newcomers to the canyon (the adventurous ones anyway) think after they recover from their awe and amazement is, “Wouldn’t it be cool to hike the Grand Canyon from rim to rim?”
 Yes it would!

 The cold hard numbers